Hot dog variations: Pennsylvania

-There are several variety of local dog recipes in Pennsylvania.
+There are several varieties of local dog recipes in Pennsylvania.
 In Philadelphia, street vendors sell hot dogs that can be topped with one or more of several traditional Philadelphia toppings: ketchup, mustard (yellow and/or spicy brown), chopped onion (cooked/soft or raw), relish, and (without exception) sauerkraut.
 In the Lehigh Valley region of Pennsylvania, there is regional Yocco's Hot Dogs, which maintains four locations in the region.
+The Greek dog, similar to a Coney dog, is served in the Erie area.

 Various shops and butchers in Pennsylvania make traditional German natural casing franks.
 Altoona, Pennsylvania has two remaining Texas Hot Dog stands that claim a legacy going back to 1918.
 The Texas Tommy was invented in Pottstown, Pennsylvania, and is prepared with bacon and cheese.

 Rhode Island

 The hot wiener or New York System wiener is a staple of the food culture of Rhode Island.

-Texas

-The Houston style hot dog consists of a beef dog on a toasted potato bun, which has been spread with cream cheese.
-The dog is split lengthwise and filled with curry ketchup.
-It is topped with special grilled caramelized onions, French-fried onions, honey mayo and sriracha sauce.
-Other condiments sometimes include spicy mustard and green sauce.
-The Houston style dog has spread into other cities and can be found in suburbs like Sugarland and as far away as College Station and Austin.

-Washington
+In Rhode Island, hot doggeries usually sport the naming convention "(owner's name) New York System".